txvvgnx/sentinel-downloader/README.md

 ## Usage
 *To understand the map tiling system and what "rows and columns" mean, read [this section](#but-how-do-map-tiles-work)*
 1. Identify the latitude and longitude boundaries of the area you wish to download satellite images for.
 2. Use `npm run parser` and input Lat/Lng coordinates and zoom values.
-The parser will return CRS84 and Web Mercator row and column (XY) values. *For example: 1308,1188*
+The parser will return CRS84 row and column (XY) values. *For example: 1308,1188*.
+Note the CRS84 row/col values for both boundary points.
 3. After converting both boundary points to CRS84, use `npm run download` to download tiles from your specified starting and ending row and column values.
 4. To make these map tiles usable in applications, convert them from `WGS84 (EPSG:4326)` to `Web Mercator (EPSG:3857)` by running `tiler.sh`
 5. Use `npm run server` to run the map server.
 Tiles are served in the format `http://localhost:8080/{zoomLevel}/{x}/{y}.png`